ReFactor GNNs: Revisiting Factorisation-based Models from a Message-Passing Perspective: ReFactor GNNs

 Implementation-wise, such a training dynamic equals to using an external memory for storing historical node states $h^{t-1}$ akin to the procedure introduced in \cite{Fey2021GNNAutoScaleSA}.
 The cached node states can then be queried to compute $h^t$ using \cref{eq:refactor_layer}.
 From this perspective, we periodically clear \emph{the node state cache} every $L$ full batches to force the model to predict based on on-the-fly $L$-layer message-passing.
 After training, we obtain $\psi^*$ and perform inference by running $L$-layer message-passing with $\psi^*$.

 In general, $L$ determines the number of effective message-passing layers in \factorgnns.
 A larger $L$ enables \factorgnns to fuse information from more hops of neighbourhoods into the final node representations.
 In the meantime, it reduces the inductive applicability of \factorgnns due to over-smoothing and computational requirements.
 In the extreme case of $L=\infty$, \textit{where we never clear the node state cache during training}, the final cached node states will be used for inference.
 Note that this latter inference regime is inherently transductive since there will be no cached states for new nodes.
+Future work may explore a more streamlined implementation by simply resetting the entity embeddings periodically.